tinted-theming/home/builder.md

 ### Template Repository

-Each template repository should have a templates folder containing a config.yaml and any needed mustache template files.
+Each template repository MUST have a templates folder containing a config.yaml and any needed mustache template files.

 - `/templates/*.mustache` - A template file (there may be more than one of these)
 - `/templates/config.yaml` - A template configuration file